Will India's monetization program ever work? | DW | 06.09.2021

 The government tried to sell off some of the sick public-sector units or companies in which it had large stakes.
 But it failed because of poor market conditions.

 New Delhi has come up with a huge list of assets including 15 railway stations and 25 airports.
-Add to these 160 coal mining projects, 31 projects in nine major ports and two national stadiums.
+There are also 160 coal mining projects, 31 projects in nine major ports and two national stadiums.

 In all, there are 20 asset classes involved in this scheme.